Treaffox/equalizerapo-simple-volume/README.md

 - [EqualizerAPO](https://equalizerapo.com/) installed in default directory (Windows only)

 **Installation:**
-- Either install the compiled .exe file or compile the main.py file yourself
+- Either install the compiled .exe file attached in the releases or compile the main.py file yourself